panoply/esthetic/readme.md

 ### Prettier + Prettify

 It is not uncommon for developers to use Prettier in their projects but you avoid executing Prettier along-side Prettify.
 You can easily prevent issues arising by excluding the files Prettify handles by adding them to a `.prettierignore` file.
+More on this [below](#intention-vs-impedance).

 ### Linters